This article expands upon How to Sign an FDI Device Package with common questions we receive from our members.

 Q: The Reference Runtime reports my package was valid with warnings: Additional Info: Could not determine XAdES-T certified time.

-A: This error is cause when the clock on the computer used to sign the package and the trusted time stamp server is off.
+A: This error is caused when the clock on the computer used to sign the package and the trusted timestamp server is off.
 This is NOT the clock on the PC that is running the RRTE.
 The RRTE requires that the timestamp as generated by the PC and the timestamp from the trusted timestamp server be within 60 seconds.
 Those timestamps are embedded in the digital signature.
 If you get this error, please check the clock time on the PC that is signing the package and re-sign the package.
-Future versions of the sign tool will alert the user if the time difference it too large.
+Future versions of the sign tool will alert the user if the time difference is too large.

 Q: What does the error message "Signing certificate must be of type DSA or RSA" mean?